cleverNamesAreHard/mipaas/readme.md

 6. **Error Handling**: Robust error handling mechanisms are in place to guard against data processing errors and enhance the user experience.

+7. **Command-Line Interface (CLI):** For users seeking to automate data transformation tasks, mipaas now includes a CLI tool.
+This feature allows for the processing of files through the command line, making it a powerful addition for batch processing or integration into automated workflows.
+Note: The Flask server must be running for the CLI to function.

 ## Getting Started

 ### Prerequisites